vicjor/TDT4140-Eventify/README.md

 1. To install Python, type in your terminal
     `sudo apt-get install python3`
-2. Install Git by typing the following command.
+2. If you are on a macOS install Git by typing the following command.
 If you don't have Git installed, this will prompt you to install it.
     `git --version`
+If your are on a Linux and on Fedora you can use the following command:
+ `$ sudo dnf install git-all`
+And if you are on a Linux and on Debian-based distribution use:
+ `$ sudo apt install git-all`
 3. Finally, install pip with this command
     `sudo easy_install pip`